awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/as-scaling-simple-step.md

    1. For **Group size**, type the desired capacity for your Auto Scaling group\.

    1. If the launch configuration specifies instances that require a VPC, such as T2 instances, you must select a VPC from **Network**\.
-Otherwise, if your AWS account supports EC2\-Classic and the instances don't require a VPC, you can select either `Launch info EC2-Classic` or a VPC\.
+Otherwise, if your AWS account supports EC2\-Classic and the instances don't require a VPC, you can select either `Launch into EC2-Classic` or a VPC\.

    1. If you selected a VPC in the previous step, select one or more subnets from **Subnet**\.
 If you selected EC2\-Classic in the previous step, select one or more Availability Zones from **Availability Zone\(s\)**\.